hiyama341/hiyama341/README.md

 Hey there!

-I'm an avid biology enthusiast with a keen interest in metabolic engineering.
-However, recently, I've been exploring the fascinating world of software development and I must say, I'm hooked!
-In fact, I'm currently learning as much as I can about it.
+As a PhD student at DTU, I'm currently exploring the integration of Python into the field of biology, specifically in high-throughput strain construction.

-Another area of interest for me is high-throughput strain construction.
-With the power of software development, we can streamline and automate the process of strain construction, allowing for faster and more efficient results.
-By combining this with literate programming, we can create a truly powerful and reproducible system for the construction of high-throughput strains, enabling us to push the boundaries of what's possible in the field of metabolic engineering.
+To that end, I've collaborated with researchers at DTU to create a Python package called [teemi](https://github.com/hiyama341/teemi), which utilizes literate programming for HT strain engineering.

-Feel free to check out my repositories on GitHub.
-I've made a python package in colab with researchers at DTU called [teemi](https://github.com/hiyama341/teemi) that utlizes literate programming for HT strain engineering.
+Feel free to check out my repositories on GitHub or contact me through email if you're interested in collaborating with me on this exciting area of research.
+I'm always looking for exciting collaborations - so please don't hesitate to reach out.

-I'm always looking for like-minded individuals to join me on this exciting journey towards a more democratized approach to bioengineering - so please reach out.
+Email : luclev@dtu.dk